iranroman/musicinformationretrieval.com/README.md

     Note: do *not* upgrade the virtual machine to Ubuntu 14.04 when prompted.

     Note: outdated versions of Mac OS X may yield problems with `vagrant ssh`.
 To avoid such problems, please upgrade (for free) to the latest version of Mac OS X.

+#### Troubleshooting Vagrant

+    Problem: When on a Windows host machine, `vagrant ssh` results in a timeout error: `ssh_exchange_identification: read: Connection reset by peer`.

+    Solution: Go into the BIOS, and make sure that Hardware Virtualization is enabled.
+For details, see [this answer on Stack Overflow](http://stackoverflow.com/questions/22575261/vagrant-stuck-connection-timeout-retrying/25504245#25504245).

+    Problem: The folder `stanford-mir` on the guest machine is empty.

+    Solution: Vagrant probably failed to sync folders between the host and the guest machines.
+Try `vagrant provision` or `vagrant reload` from the host machine.

 ### Start IPython